Obituary of Clayton Thomas McAvoy

 Clayton is survived by his sons, Brad (Joni) McAvoy, Dana (Darcy) McAvoy, and Monte (Della) McAvoy.
 He was the proud grandfather of six grandchildren, Chastity (Jeremy Roberts) McAvoy, Shawna McAvoy, Tyler (Becky) McAvoy, Danial (Brandy) McAvoy, Niki (Ramon) Arriaga, and Casey (Kendra) McAvoy.
 17 great-grandchildren, Gage (Hailey), Monte, McKenzy, Quintin, Hunter, Gavin, Lochlan, Jill, Max, Cameron, Colby, Kai, Laini, Rylie, Cole, Corbin, Stormy, and 2 great-great grandchildren, Madison and Emersyn.
 He is also survived by his brother Bob (Judy) McAvoy and family of Chilliwack, B.C., Canada, as well as many extended families in Canada.

 He is preceded in death by his wife, Lorraine M. McAvoy, his parents Blanche and Albert Clarke, his two infant sons Blaine and Wayne, and a great-grandson, Noah.

 As per grandpas wishes there will be no services.
 The family would like to say thank you to all who have reached out with condolences.
 Grandpa was a very important person to all who met him, and the world will never be the same without him.

-Arrangements by Lienkaemper Chapel, Ontario.To send flowers to the family of Clayton McAvoy, please visit Tribute Store
+Arrangements by Lienkaemper Chapel, Ontario.To send flowers to the family or plant a tree in memory of Clayton McAvoy, please visit Tribute Store